APUtils/KeyboardAvoidingView/README.md

 Cartfile:

 ```
-github "APUtils/KeyboardAvoidingView" ~> 4.0
+github "APUtils/KeyboardAvoidingView" ~> 5.0
 ```

-Add `KeyboardAvoidingView.framework` and `APExtensionsViewState.framework` frameworks to your project.
+Then add both `KeyboardAvoidingView` and `ViewState` frameworks to your project.
+Remove `APExtensionsViewState` dependency if you previously had it.

 #### CocoaPods